46 migrants found dead in abandoned trailer in San Antonio

 It’s among the deadliest of the tragedies that have claimed thousands of lives in recent decades as people attempt to cross the U.S. border from Mexico.
 Ten migrants died in 2017 after being trapped inside a truck parked at a Walmart in San Antonio.
 In 2003, the bodies of 19 migrants were found in a sweltering truck southeast of San Antonio.

-The home countries of the immigrants and how long they were abandoned on the side of the road was not immediately known.
+The home countries of the immigrants and how long they were abandoned on the side of the road were not immediately known.

 South Texas has long been the busiest area for illegal border crossings.
 Migrants ride in vehicles through Border Patrol checkpoints to San Antonio, the closest major city, from which point they disperse across the United States.